Mississippi River: Historic course changes

-In March 1876, the Mississippi suddenly changed course near the settlement of Reverie, Tennessee, leaving a small part of Tipton County, Tennessee, attached to Arkansas and separated from the rest of Tennessee by the new river channel.
+In March 1876, the Mississippi suddenly changed course near Reverie, Tennessee, leaving a small part of Tipton County, Tennessee, attached to Arkansas and separated from Tennessee by the new river channel.
 Since this event was an avulsion, rather than the effect of incremental erosion and deposition, the state line still follows the old channel.

 The town of Kaskaskia, Illinois once stood on a peninsula at the confluence of the Mississippi and Kaskaskia (Okaw) Rivers.
 Founded as a French colonial community, it later became the capital of the Illinois Territory and was the first state capital of Illinois until 1819.
 Beginning in 1844, successive flooding caused the Mississippi River to slowly encroach east.
 A major flood in 1881 caused it to overtake the lower 10 mile of the Kaskaskia River, forming a new Mississippi channel and cutting off the town from the rest of the state.
 Later flooding destroyed most of the remaining town, including the original State House.
 Today, the remaining 2,300 acre island and community of 14 residents is known as an enclave of Illinois and is accessible only from the Missouri side.